UK Archive Service Accreditation Partnership

 Mary Ellis is currently Head of Archives Development at the Welsh Government Museums, Archives and Libraries Division.
 She is responsible for the development and implementation of policy in relation to archive services.
 She began her career with the Historical Manuscripts Commission and prior to joining the Welsh Government Museums, Archives and Libraries Division she was the Director of the postgraduate programmes in archive administration and records management at the Department of Information Studies, Aberystwyth University.

 Stephen Scarth has wide experience of the work of Public Record Office Northern Ireland (PRONI), where he is currently Head of the Public Services Branch.
-He has wide experience of the work of PRONI, having served in all its archive branches.
 His work to promote PRONI from its new premises in Titanic Quarter has brought him into contact with a wide range of heritage, archival and cultural organisations and individuals across Northern Ireland.

 Jeannette Strickland has more than 30 years’ experience working as an archivist and records manager in the public, private and third sectors, latterly as Head of Art, Archives & Records Management for Unilever plc.
 She is now working part-time as an archival consultant whilst studying for a doctorate, but continues to be active in the wider profession, serving on the Archives & Records Association’s Qualifications Accreditation Panel (since 2006), the Advisory Council on National Records & Archives and the Forum on Historical Manuscripts & Academic Research, as well as writing chapters for two record-keeping textbooks and teaching on the University College Dublin archives and records management programme.